Socket-to-Me/HTTParty-Like-Its-Cpp98/README.md

 --- S T E P S ---

-Define the IRC Protocol: Start by understanding and defining the IRC protocol specifications.
-Determine the format of IRC messages, commands, and their parameters.
+Define the irc Protocol: Start by understanding and defining the irc protocol specifications.
+Determine the format of irc messages, commands, and their parameters.
 This will serve as the foundation for implementing the server and handling client interactions.

 Implement the Connection Class: Create the Connection class to represent individual client connections.
 This class should handle the low-level socket communication with clients, such as sending and receiving messages.